SkyCity Entertainment Group

-SkyCity Entertainment Group, also known as simply SkyCity, is a gambling and entertainment company based in Auckland, New Zealand.
-It owns and operates five casino properties in New Zealand and Australia, which include a variety of restaurants and bars, three luxury hotels, convention centre, and Auckland's Sky Tower.
+SkyCity Entertainment Group is a gambling and entertainment company based in Auckland, New Zealand.
+It owns and operates five casino properties in New Zealand and Australia, which include restaurants and bars, three hotels, a convention centre and Auckland's Sky Tower.

 The group was established in 1996 as the owner of the SkyCity Auckland complex.
 In 1998 it took over operations of the complex from Harrah's Entertainment.

 The company's shares are traded on both the Australian and New Zealand stock exchanges.

 History

 Since opening its original Auckland casino on 2 February 1996, SkyCity has expanded its operations to several New Zealand and Australian cities.

 In June 2000, it bought the Adelaide Casino.
 It added another casino to its portfolio when it opened SkyCity Queenstown in the alpine resort of Queenstown.

-In 2001, SkyCity bought a half share in cinema operator Force Corporation for $19.4 million, and rebranded it as SkyCity Leisure.
+In 2001, SkyCity bought a half share in cinema operator Force Corporation for $19.4 million and rebranded it as SkyCity Leisure.

 In June 2004, the group acquired a 41% stake in the Christchurch Casino when it bought Aspinal Limited.
 Although the deal was opposed by Skyline Enterprises, the other owner of 41% stake, it was approved by the Casino Control Authority and the Commerce Commission.
 However, in 2012 SkyCity sold its shares to Skyline for $80 million and bought Skyline's 40% stake in Queenstown Casino for $5 million.

 In July 2004, SkyCity bought the Darwin Casino and Hotel from MGM Mirage and rebranded it as SkyCity Darwin.

 In February 2010, the group sold its cinema operating business to Australian firm Amalgamated Holdings Limited (now Event Hospitality and Entertainment).

-Evan Davies was the founding Chief Executive, before leaving the group in 2008.
-During Davies' 11 years, the company grew from a single site to having business operations throughout New Zealand, South Australia and the Northern Territory.
-In April 2016, longtime CEO Nigel Morrison stepped down as Managing Director and Chief Executive.
-Graeme Stephens was appointed as SkyCity's Chief Executive from May 2017 to December 2020, with Chief Operating Officer Michael Ahearne stepping in as the new CEO from January 2021 until present.

 In October 2017, the group acquired NPT Limited's interest in AA Centre in Auckland for NZ$47 million.

 In November 2018, SkyCity sold the Darwin Casino to American company Delaware North for $188 million.

-In June 2019, SkyCity obtained governmental permission to buy a 1.01-hectare parcel of land in Queenstown to develop a new luxury hotel.
+In June 2019, SkyCity obtained governmental permission to buy a 1.01-hectare parcel of land in Queenstown to develop a new hotel.

 In August 2019, SkyCity launched its online gambling website, SkyCity Online Casino.
 The website is operated by Malta-based Gaming Innovation Group (GiG) on behalf of SkyCity's Maltese subsidiary.